 Our STEM program is supplemented with three computer labs, a robotics makerspace, a video editing lab, science labs, SLUH Community Garden, an aquaponics lab, and a tech theater area.
 We also have a wide array of equipment and technology, such as 3D printers, laptop carts for classroom use, student iPads, science probes, Smartboards, Apple TV and maker equipment in the robotics makerspace.

-COMING SOON: Creative and Design Center for the development of students’ creative ideas in music, audio-visual, technology and art.
+Creative and Design Center for the development of students’ creative ideas in music, audio-visual, technology and art.